U.S. says science should settle farm debates in trade deal with EU

-BRUSSELS A planned EU/U.S. trade deal should sweep away "non-scientific barriers" to U.S. sales of many genetically modified crops and some chemically treated meats in Europe, the U.S. agriculture secretary said on Tuesday.
+BRUSSELS A planned EU/U.S. trade deal needs to sweep away "non-scientific barriers" that prevent U.S. farmers from selling many genetically modified crops and some chemically treated meats in Europe, the U.S. agriculture secretary said on Tuesday.

 The two sides aim to create the world's largest free-trade pact, whose advocates say it could boost their economies by $100 billion a year each.
 But after a year of talks on the Transatlantic Trade and Investment Partnership (TTIP), agriculture is emerging as one of the most difficult areas.